-Prior to joining EFA, Melissa was the CEO of Legal Information for Families Today (LIFT), a New York City based non-profit dedicated to enhancing access to justice for children and families throughout New York State.
+Prior to joining EFA, Melissa was CEO of Legal Information for Families Today (LIFT), a nonprofit dedicated to enhancing access to justice for children and families throughout New York State.
 Before LIFT, she worked on criminal justice reform on a national and local scale.
-Prior to joining the nonprofit sector, Melissa was a litigator.
-She was a prosecutor in the Brooklyn DA's Office and a criminal defense attorney.
+Prior to joining the nonprofit sector, Melissa was a litigator, working as a prosecutor in the Brooklyn DA's Office and as a criminal defense attorney.
 Melissa has been an Adjunct Professor of Nonprofit Management at New York University’s Wagner School of Public Service and an Adjunct Professor of Women’s Studies at Fordham University.
-She is the author of numerous articles on nonprofit management and social justice issues and is a playwright.
+She is the author of numerous articles on nonprofit management and social justice issues as well as a playwright.
 She sits on the Leadership Council of the Support Center on Nonprofit Management and on the Steering Committee of the Active Owners Working Group at Confluence Philanthropy.
-Melissa is a graduate of Hampshire College, received her JD from the Benjamin N. Cardozo School of Law, and holds a certificate in nonprofit management from the Columbia Business School.
+A graduate of Hampshire College, Melissa received her JD from the Benjamin N. Cardozo School of Law and holds a certificate in nonprofit management from the Columbia Business School.

 Christy Loper, Program Director

 Prior to joining EFA, Christy worked for the U.S. National Oceanic and Atmospheric Administration.
 Prior to her tenure at NOAA, she served as a Program Director at Rare.
 Christy co-chairs the marine conservation funders group of the Consultative Group on Biological Diversity and serves on the Board of Directors of Row New York.
 She is a graduate of Eckerd College and received her M.A. in Marine Policy from the University of Miami Rosenstiel School for Marine and Atmospheric Science and her Ph.D. from the University of Delaware College of Marine Studies.